ENCYCLOPEDIC ENTRY

 Aquifers

 In regions such as North Africa, people are using the water in aquifers faster than it can be replaced by rain or snow.
-People and businesses in North Africa are not using more water than people in other areas, but their aquifers, beneath the Sahara Desert, are much shallower than aquifers in North America or Australia.
+People and businesses in North Africa are not using more water than people in other areas, but their aquifers, beneath the Sahara, are much shallower than aquifers in North America or Australia.
 Parts of North Africa are experiencing aquifer depletion.

 Even the enormous aquifers in North America can be threatened with aquifer depletion.
 The Oglalla Aquifer stretches more than 450,000 square kilometers (174,000 square miles) through parts of the U.S. states of South Dakota, Wyoming, Nebraska, Colorado, Kansas, New Mexico, Oklahoma, and Texas.
 The Oglalla Aquifer holds more than 3,000 cubic kilometers (2.4 billion acre-feet) of groundwater.
-The Oglalla Aquifer is one the most important source of water for irrigation, drinking, industry, and hygiene in the U.S. However, aquifer depletion became a threat in the 20th century, as industrial agriculture and development drained the aquifer faster than it could naturally replenish itself.
+The Oglalla Aquifer is one the most important sources of water for irrigation, drinking, industry, and hygiene in the U.S. However, aquifer depletion became a threat in the 20th century, as industrial agriculture and development drained the aquifer faster than it could naturally replenish itself.
 Although the water table varies throughout the Oglalla Aquifer, it is generally 15 to 90 meters (50 to 300 feet) below the land surface.
 Industrial agriculture and development in the 1940s and 1950s contributed to lowering the water table by more than a meter (3.5 feet) year.
 In parts of the Texas Panhandle, where the water table was lowest, the aquifer was nearly drained.
 Improved irrigation practices have slowed the rate of aquifer depletion, and some water tables in the Oglalla Aquifer have risen.

 Fast Fact